 License information was derived automatically

-The price index of fancy color diamonds sold worldwide increased steadily from 2022 to 2024.
-Between January and March 2024, the Fancy Color Diamond Index - which measures changes in the wholesale buying prices of yellow, blue, and pink fancy color diamonds - was ******, rising from ****** in the same quarter of the previous year.
+The price index of fancy color diamonds sold worldwide decreased steadily from the second quarter of 2024 to the second quarter of 2025.
+Between April and June 2025, the Fancy Color Diamond Index, which measures changes in the wholesale buying prices of yellow, blue, and pink fancy color diamonds, was *****, denoting a decline of *** percent over the same quarter of the previous year.